 WekaIO is being used for a genome sequencing installation’s new project where an existing project’s temporary Isilon performance problem, due to near 100 per cent capacity usage, has been resolved.

-In 2015 Genomics England deployed 7PB of clustered NAS flash and disk drive storage from EMC Isilon for its 100,000 Genomes project.
-That project is expanding into five million genomes and the current Dell EMC Isilon storage set-up is unable to cope.
+In 2015 Genomics England deployed 7PB of generation 5 Isilon clustered NAS flash and disk drive storage from EMC for its 100,000 Genomes project.
+That project is being followed on with a separate five million genomes project and WekaIO’s filesystem SW has been selected for that.

 David Ardley, director of technology at Genomics England, said: “Our legacy storage system had already reached its limit and performance had deteriorated.
 We needed a modern storage solution that could scale to hundreds of petabytes while maintaining performance scaling, and it had to be simple to manage at that scale.”

 However, our understanding from talking to people close to Dell and the project, is that the the deployed Isilon system became virtually full up, running at more than 95 per cent of its configured capacity.
 Following Dell EMC recommendations it’s capacity was increased and performance returned to the desired level.

 In its latest SW iteration the Isilon OneFS file system software can support 4 times larger files, up to 16TB in size.
 Gen 6 Isilon systems also scale out further and perform faster than earlier gen 5 systems.

 Originally, Genomics England (GEL) wanted to sequence 100,000 genomes from 70,000 people, including NHS patients and their families.
 Its goal is to provide better disease response by optimising medication for genomes – a person’s DNA structure – and identifying patients at risk from diseases linked to their genome types.